cloxnu/GeneralizedSuffixTree/README.md

 print(tree)
 ```

-and something will appear in the console:
+and then, something will appear in the console:

 ```
 cacaocac$ ----> ⊥